lutris/gens/README.txt

 - MinGW and mSYS
 - MinGW Runtime 3.14, 3.15.1, or later
   - MinGW Runtime 3.15 has a bug that causes command-line parsing to crash.
-- Windows platform SDK (or headers from the Wine project)
+- DirectX headers (specifically, ddraw.h, dinput.h, and dsound.h)
-- nasm 0.98.38
+- nasm 2.05.1
+- autoconf-2.63
+- automake-1.10

 ================================================================